 - NOTE: DO NOT burst air into the system.
 This can damage the water pump.
 It is better to let air in slowly. - 11.
 Let air flow for five minutes until water is completely drained out of faucets and drain valves.
-Then close faucets one at a time.

-- 12. Drain Toilet.
-Operate and hold toilet flush lever until water is completely drained from toilet. - 13.
+Then close faucets one at a time. - 12.
+Drain Toilet.
+Operate and hold toilet flush lever (or electric wall switch, if your coach is equipped with an electric flush toilet) until water is completely drained from toilet. - 13.
 Turn air pressure off.
 Disconnect water purge adapters.
 Recap the city water inlet to avoid contamination by dirt or insects.